Fred S McChesney

-He was a key member of the Committee on Taxation and Economic Growth which helped large corporations and trade associations counter tax increases, and also a leading member of the Tobacco Institute's clandestine Economists' network -- a group of academics who helped the tobacco industry fight proposed tax increase on cigarettes, and tried to counter the declining acceptability of public and workplace smoking.
+He was a key member of the the first, which was known as the Committee on Taxation and Economic Growth.
+This group of libertarian economists helped large corporations and trade associations counter tax increases.
+He was also a leading member of the Tobacco Institute's clandestine Cash for Comments Economists' Network -- a group of academics who helped the tobacco industry fight proposed tax increase on cigarettes, and tried to counter the declining acceptability of public and workplace smoking.

-In 1978 he received his J.D. at the University of Miami and in 1982 his Ph.D. in economics at the University of Virginia.
+1982 Ph.D. in economics at the University of Virginia.

-In 1983 he became an Assistant Professor at Emory University (Atlanta, GA) and two years later, an Associate Professor at the same university.
+1983 he became an Assistant Professor of Economics at Emory University (Atlanta, GA)

-In June 1984 the U.S. Treasury Department held tax simplification hearings throughout the country.
+1985 He is now Associate Professor at Emory university.
+1984 June The U.S. Treasury Department held tax simplification hearings throughout the country.
 Ogilvy & Mather (O&M) was involved in six out of the eight hearings, hiring local academicians in each city to prepare and deliver testimony against excise taxes.
 They also arranged media coverage for the academicians and traveled to each city to coordinate their activities.

 The committee had been founded by long-term tobacco lobbyist and academic recruiter, Robert D. Tollison, with Fred McChesney and three other economists (Harold M. Hochman, Thomas E. Borcherding and Dolores T. Martin).
 It was basically an operation run by O&M for the tobacco industry.
 A Tobacco Institute document discusses "an informal committee of economists from 42 states who have collectively and individually participated in activities on behalf of the tobacco industry in the areas of excise taxation and public smoking."

-On 31 January 1985, M. Hurst Marshall (Tobacco Institute Vice President) sent to his state branches a list of economists from their Economists' network who could "assist TI on the federal cigarette excise tax issue".
+1985 Jan 31 M. Hurst Marshall at the Tobacco Institute (a Vice President) sent to his state branches a list of economists from their Economists' network who could "assist TI on the federal cigarette excise tax issue".
 An attachment to the letter asked them to spread this information to their lobbyists. .
 This was essentially a list of members of the 'Economist's network' or the 'Committee on Taxation and Economic Growth' (they overlap).

 - "Attended Public Choice Society meeting in New Orleans and reported to you on the event.
 Final revisions are complete on Fred McChesney's paper and he will submit it for publication in the next two weeks."